Dashcam video shows officer fatally shoot man who pinned him with SUV

-Police oversight officials released case files on Thursday from their investigation into an officer who fatally shot a 19-year-old man after being pinned against his police SUV earlier this year in the Northwest Side Hanson Park neighborhood.
+Police oversight officials released case files Thursday from their investigation of an officer who fatally shot a 19-year-old man after being pinned against his police SUV earlier this year in Hanson Park on the Northwest Side.

 The cache of documents provided by the Civilian Office of Police Accountability includes dashcam footage of Juan Flores backing an SUV into the officer, who then opens fire.